ANDUGULA-SAI-KIRAN/PowerBI_Dashboard_on_Financial_Insights_in_Banking_Data/README.md

 ### Data Source:

-The `BankingDataset1.xlsx` file contains the following columns:
+The `Transactions.xlsx` file contains the following columns:

 1. **TransactionID**: A unique identifier for each transaction.
 2. **AccountNumber**: The account number associated with the transaction.
 (Foreign Key)